sgoel97/blog/content/blog/full-stack/index.md

 ## Setup

 Many of these courses are taught by [Frontend Masters](https://frontendmasters.com/), an educational platform with dozens of high-quality courses encompassing frontend, backend, and devops.
-If you're a student, you can get 6 months free by using the [Github Student Developer Pack](https://education.github.com/pack), a collection of free CS resources for students offered by GitHub.
-Even if you don't end up using Frontend Masters, the pack includes amazing resources for students, such as GitHUb Pro, Azure and Heroku credits, and 3 weeks of access to Interview Cake.
+If you're a student, you can get 6 months free by using the [GitHub Student Developer Pack](https://education.github.com/pack), a collection of free CS resources for students offered by GitHub.
+Even if you don't end up using Frontend Masters, the pack includes amazing resources for students, such as GitHub Pro, Azure and Heroku credits, and 3 weeks of access to Interview Cake.
 Even without the pack, you can access most of the courses in this roadmap for free, so no worries if you're not a student!

+One crucial step before starting is creating a [GitHub Account](https://GitHub.com/).
+GitHub allows you to store and share your code with an easy to use web interface.
+GitHub also allows developers to share their work and collaborate together.
+When working through the courses and projects below, make sure to keep all your work on GitHub.
+In this way, GitHub can help serve as a portfolio for yourself and for others to see the work you've done.

 ## First Steps